Usearus/foli-2023/README.md

 - Build mobile interface

-- Sticky survey at bottom

-  - What do you like, what's missing, what to chat about it?

 - Spaces
   - Document Space (MVP)
   - Negotiation Space
   - Interview Space
 - Bugdgeting Tool
   - Set all budgeting info for account
   - Simple vs advanced.
 What is minimal and what can be added?
 - Add contacts (May go over sheets sidebar)
   - Name, Role, Notes
 - Duplicate Job
 - Company Logos: https://data.crunchbase.com/docs/crunchbase-basic-getting-started
 - Add copy to clipboard to any content field on a sheet on hover.